Parimatch1/SV-Guides-Revamped/[Unofficial] Modified Training Guide.md

 Any questions?
 Yes/No, [Rank].

-If you wish to pair up with someone step forward and stand next to eachother.
-Make it clear you are a pair.
+If you wish to pair up with someone stand one infront of the other.
+Remain in a STS.

 If you do not wish to pair up then I will pair you myself.
 Then we will begin the 1v1s once everyone is paired.